 - Reject a call:

 Options

+Frequence

-Triangle Reject waiting call
+Reject

 OK

-- Accept a call: Accept ... speak to the new caller.
+- Accept a call: > Accept > Speak to the new caller.
 The previous call is placed on hold.

+- End the call, resume the on-hold call:

+Press the End call key

+Image: Press the End call key